praneybehl/claude-code-review-mcp/README.md

     No additional arguments needed!
 Claude will understand what you're currently working on and use that as context for the review.

+    For commands that require arguments (like `review-branch-custom-gemini.md` which uses a custom branch name), you can pass them directly after the command:
+    ```
+    claude > /project:review-branch-custom-gemini main
+    ```
+    This will pass "main" as the $ARGUMENTS_BASE_BRANCH parameter.

 ## Tool Provided by this MCP Server

 ### `perform_code_review`